cloudfoundry-samples/github-service-broker-ruby/README.md

 - It's not possible to have multiple brokers with the same URL
 - The service id and plan ids of each service advertised by the broker must be unique across Cloud Foundry (GUIDs should be used for these fields)

-## The Github Consumer test application
+## The Github Consumer example application

-We've provided a test application you can push to Cloud Foundry, which can be bound to a service instance created from the github-repo service advertised by the service broker.
+We've provided an example application you can push to Cloud Foundry, which can be bound to a service instance created from the github-repo service advertised by the service broker.
 The application uses credentials found in the VCAP_SERVICES environment variable to make commits to the github repo represented by the bound service instance.

-### Deploying github_consumer
+### Deploying the example app

 ```
-$ cd github-service-broker-ruby/service_consumer/
+$ cd github-service-broker-ruby/example_app/
 $ gcf push github-consumer
 $ gcf create-service github-repo public github-repo-1
 $ gcf bind-service github-consumer github-repo-1
 $ gcf restart github-consumer
 ```

-Point your web browser at `http://github-consumer.<your cf domain>` and you should see the test app's interface.
+Point your web browser at `http://github-consumer.<your cf domain>` and you should see the example app's interface.
 If the app has not been bound to a service instance of the github-repo service, you will see a meaningful error.
 Once the app has been bound and restarted you can click a submit button to make empty commits to the repo represented by the bound service instance.

 ## Misc
 The Cloud Foundry commands used in this document were verified using CLI tools of the following versions: